nodulusteam/methodus.dev/docs/README.md

-### Greetings,
+>#### From the dungeon master,
-my fellow adventures developer, I welcome you into Methodus.
+My fellow adventures developer, I welcome you into Methodus.
 You did not arrive here by mistake, nor was it an accident, it is your fate.
 Methodus will guide you through the evolution of your application as it grows and gains complexity.
 But first you should ask yourself this:
 1. Do you wish to build a nodejs based api monolithic server?
 2. Would you like to be able to break this monolith into micro-services as you scale it out?
 3. How about an automatic testing plugin, allowing you to autodocument your apis and test them?